posativ/acrylamid/docs/usage.rst

     determine the hyphenation pattern.

 draft : Boolean
-    Set this to ``False`` to make this entry not visible in your feeds and listings.
+    Set this to ``True`` to make this entry not visible in your feeds and listings.
 It will only show up as full text entry, so you can only access it when you know the path.